 it seems that every online interaction comes packaged with constant reminders of data tracking.
 For the first time in the digital age, our data can be experienced with the most rudimentary digital verbs: VIEW your data, DOWNLOAD your data, DELETE your data.
 Previously taken in secret, data now comes hand in hand with consent; but have we become any more in control of our digital footprint?
 Is it our awareness, our potential for intervention, or is it our passive consent which gives us this shaky semblance of control?

-records a user’s mouse and in-use application.
-In doing so, the Tracker tracks gesture, space, and time and creates three opposing visual representations of a user's computer usage.
-First, it produces graphs which illuminate paths and hotspots; these visualizations allow a user to query, segment, and animate their data.
-Second, it produces maps which distribute data across quadrants and can be scaled relatively or to show the maximum at each point.
-Third, it produces a readable pair of lists (in text and in color) which highlight the texture created by inflection points where a user switches between applications.
+the first of these tools, records a user’s mouse and in-use application.
+In doing so, it tracks gesture, space, and time and creates three interactive visualizations of a user's computer usage.
+First, it produces graphs which illuminate paths and hotspots, allowing a user to query, segment, and animate their data.
+Second, it produces maps which distribute data across quadrants and can be scaled to re-layer the encoded information.
+Third, it produces a readable pair of lists which highlight the texture and patterns created by inflection points where a user switches between applications.

-extracts Exif metadata from images, specifically their coordinates and timestamps and creates two three opposing visual representations of a user's movement through physical space.
+extracts Exif metadata from images, specifically their coordinates and timestamps and creates three opposing visual representations of a user's movement through physical space.
 In doing so, the Tracer draws paths which illustrate alternative geometries.
-Rather than mapping this data to specific locations for the purpose of surveillance and tracking, the Tracer considers coordinates abstractly.
-First, it produces unsorted paths drawn in the order which the Tracer read the image files—these paths are unpredictable in shape and difficult to trace.
-Second, it produces sorted paths rendered in the order which the images were taken, resulting in traceable, logical paths.
+Rather than mapping data to physical locations for the purpose of surveillance or tracking, the Tracer considers coordinates abstractly.
+First, it produces unsorted paths which are rendered in random order—these paths are unpredictable in shape and difficult to trace.
+Second, it produces sorted paths rendered in chronological order according to the images' timestamps, resulting in traceable, logical paths.
 Third, it produces overlaid paths which combine both sorted and unsorted paths of the same image sets.

 devoid of context, it is unclear if this data serves a "function".
 But when we ask questions of "function" and "purpose", it becomes obvious how unfamiliar our data is, despite having always been in our peripheries.
 Defamiliarization is the Tracer's primary goal, and it does so by interpreting our physical experiences in digital contexts.
 By highlighting the data embedded in our visual artifacts, it serves as a method of reorganization.